fuzetsu/userscripts/auto-close-youtube-ads/README.md

 **The second menu option** lets you enable/disable whether you want video ads to be muted while they play. _This option is enabled by default._

+**The third menu option** lets you enable/disable whether you want video ads to be hidden while they play. _This option is disabled by default._

 I like to support the people who make videos I like on YouTube so I white-list them on my ad-blocker, unfortunately ads are kind of annoying so I made this script to make them a bit more bearable.

 # Notes on YouTube Monetization